Laura Leyba-Newton on succeeding in a male-dominated STEM field

 Describe some of the projects you’ve gotten to work on in your career:

-What inspires you to work for NEON?
+What inspires you to work for the NEON project?

 Definitely the challenge of the project’s mission, but most importantly the people I get to work with.
 I learn something new and feel challenged every day while working on delivering a project that the human race and our earth will benefit from; what more can I ask for!